 "I was extremely shy and found it difficult to express myself in front of other people, but in the course

 COM 1010: Speech Communication I learned techniques and now I’m able to open up and express myself clearly.
 I’ve been able to see it in other students as well.
 The class is not exclusively based on public speaking but speech writing, research, group assignments, and body language.
 Overall, the textbook The Art of Public Speaking, my professor, and materials my professor provided have all helped me battle my fear throughout this course.
 This has been a very fundamental course, and I will definitely use the things I’ve learned later on in life."

 "The world is changing every day.
 Whether it is managing reputation, handling a crisis, or conducting business internationally, communicating effectively is the key to success.
 This is why I chose the MA in Corporate Communication.
 Not only did this program teach me how to think on my feet, it also helped me view each situation using different angles.
 I plan to use my degree to advance the public relations strategies of my company and to expand our relations internationally."

-"I am an MBA student majoring in Finance.
-The reason I chose International Business Communication as my general elective is because I deeply believe that, in the 21st century, a person’s most competitive ability lies in his or her communication skills.
+"I am an MBA student in Finance.
+The reason I chose a communication class (International Business Communication) as my general elective is because I deeply believe that, in the 21st century, a person’s most competitive ability lies in his or her communication skills.
 This is a world inhabited by human beings, not software or hardware.
 It is humans we face everyday.
 With excellent communication skills, you will not only have more chances in this competitive world but also work and live more enjoyably."